Who's Behind Listverse?

 9 Stateville Penitentiary Malaria Study

-The Stateville Penitentiary malaria study was conducted by the US government in the 1940s at Stateville Penitentiary, which is located in Illinois.
+The U.S. government conducted the Stateville Penitentiary malaria study in the 1940s at Stateville Penitentiary, located in Illinois.
 It involved over 400 prisoners who were illegally infected with malaria and subjected to studies.
-The goal was to test experimental drugs in an effort to find a cure for the disease.
+The goal was to test experimental drugs to find a cure for the disease.
 In addition, the tests were administered and documented solely by the prisoners themselves.
-Not only were they the patients—they were also the proctors.
+Not only were they the patients—but they were also the proctors.

 The prisoners also decided which of them would take part in the experiment.
 The testing process counted toward their sentence and allowed some to serve much less time.
 The prisoners would also choose who was eligible to receive a reduced sentence.
 However intriguing this may have been for the prospective patients, the experimental drugs often had irreversible side effects.